Historic places in Sibiu: a guide to the old town

 Walking into Piata Mare feels like stepping into the core of the city's identity.
 This Grand Square is the primary gathering point for those exploring the historic places in Sibiu, surrounded by old buildings that reflect the city's Transylvanian heritage.
 The open space allows you to appreciate the scale of the Upper Town's architecture and the way the streets branch off into narrower alleys.
 It is a place where the pace slows down, and the stone paving tells a story of centuries of trade and governance.

 Standing prominently on Piata Mare is the Council Tower.
 This structure is a defining feature of the skyline in the Upper Town, acting as a sentinel over the historic centre.
 Its position makes it an easy reference point for anyone navigating the city.
-While I do not know the current ticket prices or opening hours for climbing the tower, its presence from the ground level provides a strong sense of the city's medieval fortifications.
+Its presence from the ground level provides a strong sense of the city's medieval fortifications.
 For those planning a broader trip through Romania, this area represents the quintessential charm of the region's urban development, blending defensive strength with the elegance of a public square.

 For a related internal path, historic places in Sibiu can be checked in the same language.